FlowDPS-Inverse/FlowDPS/README.md

     --deg_scale 12 \
     --efficient_memory;
 ```
-> The prompt (after "a high quality photo of") is extracted by DAPE from measurement.
+> The prompt (after "a high quality photo of") is extracted by DAPE from the given measurement.

 **Example 3.
 Motion Deblur / Human**
 ```